| Copyright | (c) Galois Inc 2015-2018 |

 forcedTakeMemChunks :: forall (w :: Natural).
 MemWidth w => [MemChunk w] -> MemWord w -> [MemChunk w] Source #

-attempts to read cnt
+forcedTakeMemChunks ranges cnt attempts to read cnt bytes from

-It is a total function, and will return ranges
+It is a total function, and will return ranges if it contains

 if a relocation region spans across the break, it will return the